pow505/tobub/readme.md

 ## What is Tobub?

-Tobub is a local-first AI workspace built around **digital employees**.
-Instead of asking AI for a one-off answer, you give Tobub an outcome.
-A digital employee understands the goal, breaks it into steps, selects the right automation Skills, keeps the working context, and carries the task through to a usable result.
+Tobub is a local-first intelligent automation platform for collecting, analyzing, and monitoring information across multiple platforms—helping you extract data, discover trends, and automate follow-up tasks.

 For example: